partners and projects

 TOTAL ANNUAL BUDGET: $28,000

-Restorers Lexie and Luis have restored nearly 25 acres of native forest ecosystem and learned how to process medicinal extracts from native plants, trees and mushrooms.
-They are now leading the way to create environmentally and ancestrally sustainable livelihoods for Indigenous peoples in the Sucumbios province of Ecuador.
-Their educational program links forest conservation and restoration with income generation by focusing on the sustainable harvesting and processing of forest products like natural body lotions, medicinal (essential) oils and mushroom extracts.
-Expansion plans include bringing their education program to more communities and eventually developing a commercial network for sustainably harvested forest products.
+Restorers Lexie and Luis have restored nearly 25 acres of native forest and learned to process medicinal extracts from plants, trees, and mushrooms.
+Their program links conservation with income generation by producing natural lotions, essential oils, and mushroom extracts.
+They also train Indigenous peoples in sustainable harvesting and processing.
+Expansion plans include extending their educational program to more communities and building a commercial network for sustainably harvested forest products.